 This newspaper report announces the death of Marvel John “Jack” Whiteside Parsons.
 He died in an explosion in his garage.
 The cause is stated as a mishandling of a volatile explosive, which many doubt, considering his expertise.
 The Archivist notes that “The blast atomized his right arm, no trace of which was found, broke both his legs, caused massive internal injuries and destroyed the right side of his face, suggesting that he reached down to catch the can when it dropped before it hit the floor.”
 The evidence of his missing right arm and the hypodermic needles, I believe, was confirmed to a fan online by Mark Frost as alluding to Mike/Phillip Gerard of the Red Room.
 I cannot find that quote again, so we’ll take that will a grain of salt.
 The details match exactly with George Pendle’s introduction to Strange Angel, meaning Frost did not have to manipulate those details to insinuate the coincidence.

 This leads to the next evolution of Project Sign, which became Project Grudge, which would then become Project Blue Book, and Project Blue Book brings me to a point here.
 It seems to me that the culmination of this story is that these were powerful years—1945-1947: Trinity & the UFO Roswell incident.
-If Parsons was influenced by Mike of the evil arm, then Windom Earle was equally a man bent on loosening the powers of the Lodges as a rogue agent.
+If Parsons was influenced by Mike of the evil arm, then Windom Earle was equally a man bent on loosening the Lodges’ powers as a rogue agent.
 We remember his insanity began during his work with Project Blue Book upon learning of the Black and White Lodges.
 We also remember the furthering of his insanity as he manipulated the relationship between his wife, Caroline, and Agent Dale Cooper.
-I am a lot more comfortable equating these efforts of Parsons, Hubbard, and Windom Earle to each other.
+I am a lot more comfortable equating Parsons, Hubbard, and Windom Earle’s efforts to each other.
 Think on Parsons’ deep jealousy of Hubbard and Betty’s relationship.
 His answer was to invite him into his magickal working.
-Mankind would pay for their betrayal.
+Humanity would pay for their betrayal.
 In each of these scenarios, a magician’s selfish actions aided the larger whole regardless of them.
-They were expendable, simple pieces on a chess board to release the Mother in one instance and capture Cooper in another.
+They were expendable, simple pieces on a chessboard to release the Mother in one instance and capture Cooper in another.
 Laura Palmer’s relationship to the Babylon Working has been subject of great works since the release of The Secret History of Twin Peaks and The Return Part 8.
 That particular part and this portion of the novel are inseparable.
-Frost has stated that Part 8 is a kind of origin story for the evil in Twin Peaks, and this dark chapter is no less than the story of mankind’s selfish and audacious folly serving the greater purposes of that evil.
+Frost has stated that Part 8 is a kind of origin story for the evil in Twin Peaks, and this dark chapter is no less than the story of humanity’s selfish and audacious folly serving the greater purposes of that evil.

 Cusack, Carole M., “Scientology and Sex: The Second Dynamic, Prenatal Engrams, and the Sea Org,” Nova Religio: The Journal of Alternative and Emergent Religions 20, no. 2 (2016): 10-11.